stratus-ss/openshift-ai/docs/src/rhoai_rbac.md

 ```

 > [!IMPORTANT]
-> If you want to specify a list of groups, they need to be comma seperated:
+> If you want to specify a list of groups, they need to be comma separated:
 > ```
 > spec:
 >  groupsConfig:
 >    allowedGroups: "system:authenticated,rhods-users"
 > ```

 You can follow the same process for editing the `adminGroups` instead of the `allowedGroups`.
-This group specifies which group of users will have admin access to the OpenShift AI Deashboard
+This group specifies which group of users will have admin access to the OpenShift AI Dashboard

 #### CLI - Controlling Data Science Project Access